breellz/Rapid-Xpress/templates/express/default/README.md

 1. Install dependencies - `npm install`

-2. Create a new file `.env` if it doesn't exist and copy the contents of `env.dev` into it to be able to run your server on production environment.

-3. Then you need to provide values for the configuration env files at the `src/config/ directory`.
+2. Provide values for the configuration env files at the `src/config/ directory`.

 ## Running the server locally